-The purpose is to modify Gulf Spanish mackerel catch limits based on the results of the SEDAR 81 stock assessment.
+The purpose is to modify Gulf Spanish mackerel catch limits and management measures based on the results of the SEDAR 81 stock assessment.

-The need is to use the best scientific information available for managing Gulf Spanish mackerel, in accordance with the Magnuson-Stevens Fishery Conservation and Management Act.
+The need is to update existing Gulf Spanish mackerel catch limits and management measures based on the best scientific information available for managing Gulf Spanish mackerel and to achieve optimum yield, in accordance with the Magnuson-Stevens Fishery Conservation and Management Act.